markalvincadangin/TaskTrackr/README.md

 ## 🚀 Features

-- Add, edit, and delete tasks
+- **Create Projects:** Start new projects, set deadlines, add descriptions, and categorize them.
+- **Add Tasks to Projects:** For each project, add tasks with details like title, description, deadline, and priority.
+- **Assign Tasks to Members:** Assign tasks to yourself or to group members (if the project is a group project).
+- **Group and Project Management:** Create groups, invite members by email, and manage group membership.
-- Mark tasks as completed
+- **Task Status Tracking:** Mark tasks as Pending, In Progress, or Done.
+Reopen completed tasks if needed.
-- Categorize tasks by priority or tags
-- Group and project management
-- In-app and email notifications for important events
+- **In-app and Email Notifications:** Receive notifications for assignments, updates, and reminders.
-- Automated reminders for upcoming and overdue tasks
+- **Automated Reminders:** Get notified (in-app and via email) about upcoming and overdue tasks based on your settings.
-- User profile and settings (custom reminder days)
-- Responsive, modern, and user-friendly interface
+- **User Profile and Settings:** Update your profile, change your password, and set how many days in advance you want reminders.
+- **Responsive, Modern UI:** Clean, mobile-friendly interface with Bootstrap 5 and icons.

 ---